thelinuxmaniac/mach/README.md

 The tool requires git repositories to be server over HTTP using the dumb protocol.
 For now, we use the apache web server to host a git repository over HTTP.
-In future, we will created a minimal web server `ace-serve` that will avoid the need to run a full web server.
+In future, we will created a minimal web server `mach-serve` that will avoid the need to run a full web server.

 ```
 sudo apt-get install apache2
-cd /home/tlm/code/ace/repo
+cd /home/tlm/code/mach/repo
 git clone --bare /home/tlm/pub/lion/code/gnu-coreutils/git-src/coreutils coreutils.git
 cd coreutils.git/
 mv hooks/post-update.sample hooks/post-update